HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 HYBRID transcends the human–machine divide, uniting:

 * the will to power (boundary transgression),
-* childlike unpretentiousness (origin of creativity).
+* childlike naivety and curiosity (origin of creativity).

 ---